JB63134/bash_ca/README.md

 [![Version](https://img.shields.io/badge/version-2.0.15-blue)](https://github.com/JB63134/bash_ca/releases)

-`ca` is an interactive Bash command analyzer that explains **what a command really is**, **where it comes from**, and **why Bash resolves it the way it does**.
+`ca` is an interactive Bash command analyzer that explains **what a command really is** and **where it comes from**.

-It inspects aliases, functions, builtins, keywords, scripts, and binaries, then traces how commands expand and resolve in your shell.
-The goal is to make Bash behavior transparent, especially in heavily customized environments.
+It inspects aliases, functions, builtins, keywords, scripts, and binaries.

 Think of it as `type`, `which`, `help`, `file`, `ldd`, `stat`, and half your shell configuration, available through a single command.